codefresh-io/cap-docs.codefresh.io/_docs/pipelines/concurrency-limit.md

 In the third scenario, we have the same workflows, `synchronization-wf-1` and `synchronization-wf-2`, also configured with the _selector_ concurrency.
 They also share the same semaphore configuration and key with weight 1.

-The fundamental difference is that in this scenario, they use _different_ selectors.
-In `synchronization-wf-1`, the Git branch is set to `main`, and in `synchronization-wf-2`, to `feature`.
+The difference is that in this scenario, the workflows use _different_ selectors.
+In `synchronization-wf-1`, the Git branch is set to `main`, and in `synchronization-wf-2`, it is set to `feature`.

 {% include image.html
   lightbox="true"